All Episodes

 He says you have to.

-Now that's how Obama looks at it.
+Now, that's how Obama looks at it.

-That's I but the point is it's it's it's inane.
+But the point is, it's inane.

 The tax rates are not changing.

-They have been the same, and nobody said the tax the tax rates cost the government $700 billion last year.
+And nobody said the tax rates cost the government $700 billion last year.

 Why all of a sudden this year?

-I do not understand how something that's so simple, so logically simple has been so easily totally manifestly distorted.
+I do not understand how something that's so simple, so logically simple, has been so easily, totally, manifestly distorted.

 I apologize.

-The rate stays the same, therefore the revenue equation changes marginally, if any at all.
+Therefore, the revenue equation changes marginally, if any at all.

-But to say that somehow the government this year is gonna get charged 700 billion dollars because tax rates stay the same.
+But to say that somehow the government this year is going to get charged $700 billion because tax rates stay the same, I really need to have somebody explain that to me.

-And I I, as you know, I reject the whole way of thinking, the whole premise that any of this costs government.
+And I, as you know, I reject the whole way of thinking, the whole premise that any of this costs government.

 It's our money.